HeavyHorst/certmagic-nats/README.md

-# Certmagic Storage Backend for Nats KV
+# Certmagic Storage Backend for NATS KV

-This library allows you to use [Nats KV](https://docs.nats.io/nats-concepts/jetstream/key-value-store) as a key/certificate storage backend for [Certmagic](https://github.com/caddyserver/certmagic).
+This library allows you to use [NATS KV](https://docs.nats.io/nats-concepts/jetstream/key-value-store) as a key/certificate storage backend for [Certmagic](https://github.com/caddyserver/certmagic).

 ## Using it wit [Caddy](https://caddyserver.com/)